Trauma-Team-International/Home/data/README.md

 ## Overview

 The dataset consist of hospital admissions that led to an ICU stay.
-Consisting of over 5,000 ICU stays where a pneumonia diagnosis is present, the dataset provides ~100 features on ventilation use, pneumonia characteristics, viral influenza, and acute respiratory distress syndrome (ARDS).
+There are records for over 5,000 ICU stays where a pneumonia diagnosis is present.
+The dataset provides ~100 features on ventilation use, pneumonia characteristics, viral influenza, and acute respiratory distress syndrome (ARDS).
+There are a large number of blood serum markers available, including all known COVID-19 specific markers that were available.

 The dataset is sampled from MIMIC, which *"is an openly available dataset developed by the MIT Lab for Computational Physiology, comprising deidentified health data associated with ~60,000 intensive care unit admissions.
 It includes demographics, vital signs, laboratory tests, medications, and more."*